Eclipsewh/OCS-BERT/README.md

 # OCS-BERT
 Advanced Code Slicing with Pre-Trained Model Fine-Tuned for Open-Source Component Malware Detection

+## Introduction
+The objective of this project is to develop a system that is capable of detecting malicious components within the open-source Python package index (PyPI).
+OCS-BERT leverages taint-based program slicing to isolate sensitive behavior segments and fine-tunes pre-trained model to capture subtle semantic differences across programming languages.

 ## Prerequisite

 ### Taint-based program slicing